 PS4 Error Code CE-36329-3 | Totally Fixed By Experts

-One of the worst errors that might occur within the PS4 system is that with code number (CE-36329-3).
+One of the worst errors that might occur within the PS4 system is that comes with the code number (CE-36329-3).
 It comes with a text message saying: “An error has occurred in the system software.” then the PS4 turns off after a while.
 Sometimes a simple reboot for the PS4 will resolve this problem, but other times it won’t.
 It depends on the reason that caused this error to occur, and it’s not only one reason

 You’ll be really lucky if rebooting the PS4 resolves this problem, as not everyone can be as lucky.
 Some players need to dig deeper into the problem to find a proper solution.
-So, if you’re one of these unlucky guys, please carefully read this guide in order to find a way-out of this situation.
+So, if you’re one of these unlucky guys, please carefully read this guide in order to find a way out of this situation.